 A baby’s gut health plays an important role in how they sleep.
 By the time your baby is three months old, changes in the gut bacteria can affect their sleep patterns.
 Daytime sleep or afternoon naps accounts for ∼25 % of total sleep time.
 Babies with less variety in their gut bacteria often sleep more during the day.
 Particular bacterial profiles, such as alpha diversity, are types of bacteria in the gut, especially with a diverse range that has an impact on the quality of sleep at night, highlighting the delicate regulation of the gut-sleep relationship in early development.
 Certain gut bacteria produce beneficial compounds such as serotonin and gamma-aminobutyric acid (GABA) that support restful sleep, whereas an imbalance in gut flora may contribute to frequent night awakenings.
 Since both sleep and gut health are essential for cognitive and behavioral growth, maintaining a balanced diet and a healthy routine can help support better baby sleep.1

-How the Gut Influences Sleep Patterns
+How Does the Gut Influence Baby Sleep Patterns?

 The influence of gut microbiota on sleep is promoted through several biological mechanisms: